mlavin/django-selectable/docs/advanced.rst

 Detecting Client Side Changes
 ____________________________________________

-Our previous example made us of detecting changes to the selection on the client side to pass new parameters to the lookup.
+The previous example detected selection changes on the client side to allow passing parameters to the lookup.
 Since django-selectable is built on top of the jQuery UI `Autocomplete plug-in <http://jqueryui.com/demos/autocomplete/>`_, the widgets expose the events defined by the plugin.